Vipul20K/CareerMentor-AI/README.md

-# AI-Powered Career Assistant (End-to-End)
+# 🧠 AI-Powered Career Guidance Platform

-## Introduction
+## 📘 Introduction

-This project is a **Streamlit web application** designed to assist students in their academic and career journey using Machine Learning models.
-It includes intelligent modules for:
+This project is an **interactive Streamlit web application** designed to help students in their academic and career journey using **Machine Learning**.
+It leverages data-driven insights to provide personalized recommendations through three core modules:

-- Recommending technical skills based on a student's field of interest and current competencies
+- 🎯 **Skill Recommender** – Suggests relevant technologies and skills based on a student’s current competencies and field of interest.
-- Matching students with professors for mentorship based on performance and feedback
+- 👨‍🏫 **Mentor Matcher** – Recommends professors for mentorship using feedback, experience, and past mentee performance.
-- Predicting placement tier based on academic scores, coding profiles, projects, internships, and soft skills
+- 💼 **Placement Predictor** – Predicts a student’s placement tier using academic, coding, and soft-skill indicators.

-The goal of this project is to create a user-friendly career advisory platform using real and simulated datasets, machine learning models, and an interactive interface.
+The goal of this project is to create an intuitive, AI-assisted career advisory tool combining real and simulated data, ML models, and an easy-to-use interface.

-### Dataset
+---

+## 🧩 Datasets

-- Student-related data including academic performance, skills, projects, internships, and placement history.
+- **Student Dataset:** Includes academic performance, projects, internships, coding profile, and placement details.
-- Professor-related data including feedback, experience, and mentorship effectiveness.
+- **Professor Dataset:** Contains mentorship effectiveness, feedback ratings, and experience metrics.
-- Combined and preprocessed into training-ready structured datasets.
+- The datasets are merged, cleaned, and transformed into structured, ML-ready formats.

+---

-## Project Overview
+## ⚙️ Project Overview

-This end-to-end system includes:
+This end-to-end system comprises the following components:

-1. **Skill Recommender**: Computes match score between a student’s skills and the target domain, and recommends relevant technologies.
+1. **Skill Recommender** – Computes a skill match percentage and suggests technologies to learn.
-2. **Mentor Matching**: Ranks and recommends professors based on their teaching field, student feedback, mentorship quality, and experience.
+2. **Mentor Matcher** – Recommends professors based on experience, feedback, and student outcomes.
-3. **Placement Prediction**: Classifies students into placement tiers using a Random Forest Classifier model trained on combined academic and professional features.
+3. **Placement Predictor** – Uses a **Random Forest Classifier** trained on academic and skill-based data to predict placement tiers.
-4. **Streamlit App**: Provides an interactive web interface to access all three modules.
+4. **Streamlit App** – Provides a unified, interactive interface to access all modules.
-5. **Deployment Ready**: Modular codebase for integration into full-stack apps using Flask or FastAPI in the future.
+5. **Deployment Ready** – Designed for easy integration with backends like Flask or FastAPI.

+---

 ## Model Download and Directory Structure